MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 Now your Evaluation license is installed, you can relaunch your application build by double-clicking on the :guilabel:`buildExecutable` task in the Gradle tasks view.
 It may takes some time.

-The gradle task deploys the MicroEJ application in the BSP and then builds the BSP using Make.
+The gradle task deploys the Application in the BSP and then builds the BSP using Make.

 The :guilabel:`AnimatedMascot` application is built and ready to be flashed on i.MX RT1170 EVK once the hardware setup is completed.